morgankelehar/SQL/Create Databases/Airlines.md

-# Airline Information
+# Airline

 During my Database Management Systems Concepts and Design course at Missouri State, we used Oracle SQL to create our own database.
+This project was divided into three sections, ERD diagrams, tables, and queries.
+Each section had a list of requirements that were necessary as well as an explanation.
+Additional discriptions are provided throughout the document showcasing this information.

 ## Background information:
 This database tracks specific flight information.
 It starts out with a ticket that will keep track of the customer, flight number, departure airport, and the arrival airport.